 How to Leverage Empathy

 While imperative, empathy is the hardest skill to deploy.
 This is because leading with empathy is a mindset.
-The main ways of leveraging an empathetic mindset are when interacting with users, designing the user experience, writing user stories, and collecting market research.
+The main ways of leveraging an empathetic mindset are when interacting with users, designing the user experience, writing user stories, and collecting user research.

 When interacting with users, empathy is a critical component to understanding their deepest needs.
 By approaching these conversations with a sincere desire to understand, product managers can hone in on the most important problems the business should be solving.